Alexhuszagh/xcross/README.md

 - **No Version**: Alias for the latest version listed.
 - **0.1**: GCC 10.2.0, glibc 2.31, and Ubuntu 20.04.

+Pre-1.0, minor versions signify backwards-incompatible changes to toolchains.
+Patch increments signify bug fixes, and build increments signify the addition of new toolchains.

 # Dependencies

 In order to use `xcross`, you must have: